IBM/ibm-licensing-operator/README.md

 ## Documentation

-For information about installation and configuration as a part of IBM Cloud Platform Services, see the [IBM Cloud Platform Common Services documentation](http://ibm.biz/cpcsdocs)
+To learn more about License Service, see the [IBM Cloud Platform Common Services documentation](http://ibm.biz/cpcsdocs).

 ## Developer guide